20 years after Hurricane Katrina, can FEMA weather Trump?

 What’s the context?

-RICHMOND, Virginia - The United States has suffered a record run of hurricanes and devastating wildfires this past year, and President Donald Trump has now ordered a review of the federal department that is tasked with handling ever more natural disasters.
+This past year, the United States has suffered a record run of hurricanes, wildfires and storms this past year, including the recent Texas floods in July, shining a renewed spotlight on the federal department that is tasked with handling ever more natural disasters.

-Trump issued an executive order dated Jan.
-24 calling for a review of the Federal Emergency Management Agency (FEMA), which is challenged by disasters that strike more frequently and powerfully in a fast-changing climate.
+President Donald Trump issued an executive order dated Jan.
+24 calling for a review of FEMA, which is challenged by disasters that strike more frequently and powerfully in a fast-changing climate.

 Trump has even said he might like to see FEMA disbanded entirely.

-Here's what to know about Trump and FEMA:
+Here's what to know about FEMA under Trump:

 Trump cannot unilaterally end FEMA via executive order; getting rid of the agency would instead need an act of Congress.